The Baltimore Flood

 "The scene from the bridge at Eager Street when the water was at its greatest height was very striking.
 Its yellow flood came down with a turbulent roar like some mountain torrent, bringing in its headlong rush fragments of bridges and buildings, uprooted trees, driftwood, fences, sheds, outhouses, oil tanks, barrels, merchandise.
-As soon as the rain slackened, crowds of people flocked to the banks of the stream to witness and view fTC the scene of destruction," reported The Sun.
+As soon as the rain slackened, crowds of people flocked to the banks of the stream to witness and view of the scene of destruction," reported The Sun.

 "The disaster was not without its lighter moments," said an article in The Sunday Sun Magazine in 1957.

-"On some streets, men and women 'reveled in semi-nudity, catching the waifs and strays borne down by the tide.
+"On some streets, men and women 'revealed in semi-nudity, catching the waifs and strays borne down by the tide.
 Barrels of flour and whiskey, articles of household furniture and all other imaginable stuff was captured.' "

 Railroad service on the Northern Central was disrupted as bridges at Melvale, Woodberry and Mount Washington were destroyed.
 The telegraph lines along the B&O railway were ripped down and several bridges along the Western Maryland Railway were ruined.

 The waters receded as quickly as they had raced through the city.
-By nightfall, looters were breaking into empty stores, homes and warehouses and taking what they wanted, unchallenged by any authority.
+By nightfall, looters were breaking into empty stores, homes, and warehouses and taking what they wanted, unchallenged by any authority.